Disclaimer: I don't own Merlin

 There won't really be romance in this, so don't expect any.
 Updates will be very, very sporadic, but they'll happen.

 A troubled woman tossed in her bed, muttering under her breath.

-A sword pierced the chest of the man in red and he crumpled to the dust.
+A sword pierced the chest of the man in red, and he crumpled to the dust.
 A familiar, distinct scream of despair echoed through the gully, carrying her gaze to the other side of the battle.
 Through grating metal and sickening smells of war, she caught sight of the fallen king's mourner.

 It was a familiar dream and one she could never remember.

 Morgana, dressed in a nightgown, stormed into the physician's chambers, her heels clicking urgently against the stone floor.
 Merlin was the only person in the room – he was lounging in a chair with a book, legs propped up on the table, and so absorbed in his reading that he didn't look up until she asked loudly and rather desperately, "Is Gaius here?"